AlexBowring/Spatial_Confidence_Sets_Raw/README.md

 # Spatial Confidence Sets for Raw Effect Size Images
-Supporting code to perform the analyses and create the figures of the manuscript with the same title available at [https://doi.org/10.1101/631473](https://doi.org/10.1101/631473).
+Supporting code to perform the simulations and analyses of the manuscript with the same title available at [https://doi.org/10.1101/631473](https://doi.org/10.1101/631473).

 ## Table of contents
    * [How to cite](#how-to-cite)